 Telescope Advisory Partners‘ view on forecast of Multiple Arbitrage

 These new market realities create significant changes for all parties involved.
 We currently see four major challenges for buyout funds:

-Today’s fast changing environments make historic observations and industry experience from the past 20-30 years less valuable compared to a precise understanding of the current developments and future outlooks.
-A strong data-driven approach to the due diligence with focus on shifts in markets, technology adoption rates, rise of start-ups, customer needs and desires, etc. becomes a key driver for successful acquisitions.
-Data helps investment managers to better plan for the years to come (reflecting the longer holder periods), understand competitive rivalry and the actual speed of development of some of the younger market participants (“which start-ups could my portfolio company potentially acquire in the future...”) - essential aspects in the acquisition strategy and financial case modelling today.
+Today’s fast-changing environments make historic observations and industry experience from the past 20-30 years less valuable compared to a precise understanding of the current developments and future outlooks.
+A strong data-driven approach to due diligence with a focus on shifts in markets, technology adoption rates, the rise of start-ups, customer needs, and desires, etc. becomes a key driver for successful acquisitions.
+Data helps investment managers to better plan for the years to come (reflecting the longer holder periods), understand competitive rivalry and the actual speed of development of some of the younger market participants (“which start-ups could my portfolio company potentially acquire in the future…”) – essential aspects in the acquisition strategy and financial case modeling today.

 by Sascha Vollmerhausen, Senior Manager Transaction Advisory

 About Telescope Advisory Partners